Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 For a better user experience, the create account user story is implemented with a Username field instead of the initially wireframed First Name and Last Name fields.
 This makes the registration process smoother and more likely to register a larger number of users.

+The text here presented in the create account wireframe was moved to the view recipe list page which was also decided to be the the landing page.
+This decision was taken at a final stage of the project.
+The wireframes here presented helped a lot to kick off the development but this does not mean things cannot change.

 #### View recipe list

 ![image](https://user-images.githubusercontent.com/87392921/168376267-d1926b42-ba3a-4613-ab98-d75a4848698f.png)